digiassetX/DigiAssets-Protocol-Specifications/API-Docs.md

 To set up and run your own API you need to run 4 things: [digibyted](https://github.com/digibyte/digibyte/releases), [digiassetsd](https://github.com/DigiByte-Core/digiassetsd), [DigiAssets Block Explorer](https://github.com/DigiByte-Core/DigiAssets-Block-Explorer) and [DigiAssets Metadata Server](https://github.com/DigiByte-Core/DigiAssets-Metadata-Server).
 You will also need to chose where and how to handle your metadata.
 We have used AWS buckets in testing, but you can use other services such as Azure blob storage.

-Here are the main URLs for our public DigiAssets.net Api:
+# Public API Docs
+You can find more info about the DigiAssets.net API here: http://api.digiassets.net/docs/

-# Mainnet
+# Mainnet URLs
 api.digiassets.net/v3

 explorerapi.digiassets.net

-# Testnet
+# Testnet URLs
 testnetapi.digiassets.net/v3

 testnetexplorerapi.digiassets.net

-You can find more info about the DigiAssets.net API here: http://api.digiassets.net/docs/